azat-co/practicalnode/chapter1/chapter1.md

 ## Streaming Data in Node.js

 *Streaming data* means an application processes the data while it’s still receiving it.
 Node has supports for streams.
-This feature is useful for extra large datasets such as video or database migrations.
+This feature is useful for extra large datasets, such as video or database migrations.

 Here's a basic example of using streams that reads a file as a stream and outputs the binary file content back to the standard output: